 – be nationals of one of the Member States of the European Union and Iceland, Norway and Liechtenstein (parties of the EEA agreement);

-– have completed the first cycle of a higher education course (i.e. university education) and obtained a full degree or its equivalent by the closing date for applications.
+– have completed the first cycle of a higher education course (i.e. university education of minimum 3 years) and obtained a full degree or its equivalent by the closing date for applications.
 For declared on-going post-graduate studies an official declaration from the relevant university/institute must be provided;

 – have knowledge of at least two official languages of the European Union, one of which must be English (for applicants from Member States of the European Union);

 – have very good knowledge of English (for applicants from Iceland, Norway and Liechtenstein).